amwebexpert/resume-template/README.md

     `./build.sh`

+This will:

+- build for production
-Then copy the whole `dist/` folder content to your target webserver.
+- copy the whole `dist/` folder content to the `docs/` folder
+- do a `git` `add`, `commit` and `push`

+Wait for Github Pages to be ready, then the resume will be available online at this address:

+-

 # License